benediktwerner/FTL-Multiverse-Judge-Boon-Selector-Mod/README.md

 ## Compatibility with other Multiverse addons

-Currently, boons from Forgotten Races, Forgotten Diamonds, and Insurrection+ Selection (IPS) are supported.
+Currently, boons from Forgotten Races, Forgotten Diamonds, Insurrection+ Selection (IPS), and Forgemaster are supported.

 For this to work properly, make Judge Boon Selector is patched after them i.e. is lower in the patch order in Slipstream.

 ### Changelog

+- v1.4 Add support for Forgemaster
 - v1.3 Add support for Forgotten Diamonds boons
 - v1.2 Add support for Forgotten Races and Insurrection+ Selection (IPS) boons
 - v1.1 Update to Multiverse 5.4